 By Johanna Chelcun, MHS, PA-C and Karen Chelcun Schreiber

 For those of us considering undergoing a prophylactic Total Gastrectomy (TG), here are some questions you should consider asking your potential surgeon.
-It won’t be easy to fit all of these questions into a brief consultation, so make sure to schedule enough time to discuss your concerns – remember, this is a life-altering decision!
+It won’t be easy to fit all of these issues into a brief consultation, so make sure to schedule enough time to discuss your concerns – remember, this is a life-altering decision!

 We have heard it suggested that an experienced surgeon likely performs 20-25 TGs annually.
-We decided to look to an expert to find out how to define “experienced”.
+We decided to look for an expert to find out how to define “experienced.”
 Dr. Sam S. Yoon estimates that less than 1-2 dozen surgeons in the entire US perform that many TGs per year, and feels that 12 gastrectomies (1 per month) of any type (total, subtotal, distal) would qualify a surgeon as being in the top 1% of general or oncologic surgeons in the country.
 A handful of surgeons that we are aware of are:

 Coit, Daniel, Memorial Sloan Kettering Cancer Center, New York, NY

 Donahue, John, Riverside Surgical Specialists, Newport News, VA

 Kendrick, Michael L. Mayo Clinic, Rochester MN

 Mullen, John, Massachusetts General Hospital, Boston MA